alexbracken/newsie/README.md

 # Paper Boy
-A minimal, utility-focused script for posting news to social media platforms using a customizable queue-based system.
+A barebones Python script for posting news to social media platforms.
+Designed for simplicity, ease of use, and cost-effectiveness, so journalists can focus on reporting.

-### Dependencies
+## Dependencies
 - Python (tested on 3.14)
 - Poetry (dependency management)
-    - View pyproject.toml full dependencies
+    - View pyproject.toml for full dependencies

 ## Setup
+- _Coming soon_

+## Potential Enhancements
+- Smart Slots
+    - Calculate engagement rates by time, concentrate slots based on that model
-- Coming soon
+- AI-enhanced captions
+    - Use locally-hosted LLM or API key